kentcdodds/asts-workshop/README.md

 To checkout that branch run: `git checkout <branch name>`.
 From there on you should be good.

+You may also want to check out the `Changes` section in the README below.

 ## Welcome

 By coding along with us in this workshop you’ll: